Carlos Bandeirense Mirandópolis hoax: Revelation of the hoax

 The hoax was revealed on February 23, 2016, through a report that was published on G1 and aired on the GloboNews television channel.
-They contacted PUC-SP, which said they never had a professor with that name, and also Chico Buarque's team, which said Buarque did not know Mirandópolis.
-Additionally, the report contacted TJ-RJ, which said that the mention made by the judge had sources from the memory center page of the PUC of Rio de Janeiro (PUC-RJ) and the Diretas Já film.
+They contacted PUC-SP, which said they never had a professor with that name, and Chico Buarque's team, which said Buarque did not know Mirandópolis.
+Additionally, the report contacted TJ-RJ, which said that the mention made by the judge had sources from the memory center page of the Pontifical Catholic University of Rio de Janeiro (PUC-RJ) and the Diretas Já film.
 However, PUC-RJ said that the information was not on their website.
 The G1 report was also covered in the Migalhas newspaper.
 Victor Nóbrega said he was surprised by Mirandópolis's other mentions: "The thing took on a proportion that we never imagined.
 I expected it to appear on some blogs, but not in a more serious source.
 I laughed out loud.
 But, while it's funny on one hand, it's sad on the other because people are not using the Internet correctly."

 In its original article, G1 interviewed professors to comment on the case, who generally said that caution was necessary with information found on the Internet.
 On the same day the report was published, the article was deleted by administrator Leon Saudanha.
 On February 24, G1 published comments from Saudanha and the Wikimedia Foundation, which manages Wikipedia, about the case.
-In 2017, the case was mentioned in a doctoral thesis as an example of legal fake news and by professors from the Mackenzie Presbyterian University on their website, urging "caution with research sources".
-Lawyer João Taborda da Gama, writing for Diário de Notícias on the topic "Can a judge cite Wikipedia?", cited Mirandópolis as an example to support his opinion that "it depends a lot on the purpose of the citation, never being able to be the sole source of a conclusion given the mutability and reliability of Wikipedia not being absolute".
+In 2017, the case was mentioned in a doctoral thesis as an example of legal fake news and by professors from Mackenzie Presbyterian University in São Paulo on their website, urging "caution with research sources".
+Lawyer João Taborda da Gama, writing for Diário de Notícias on the topic "Can a judge cite Wikipedia?", cited the Mirandópolis hoax as an example to support his opinion that "it depends a lot on the purpose of the citation, never being able to be the sole source of a conclusion given the mutability and reliability of Wikipedia not being absolute".

 In 2023, the name "Carlos Bandeirense Mirandópolis" was used as the complainant in a Public Prosecutor's Office (MP) inquiry.
 When questioned, they said that "the identity of the representative is irrelevant since the MP investigates the facts and could act even on its own initiative".